Marisabel Rodríguez de Chávez: Politics

-In 1999, Rodríguez was elected a member of the 1999 Constituent Assembly of Venezuela, in the process which wrote the present Constitution of Venezuela.
+In 1999, Rodríguez was elected a member of the 1999 Constituent Assembly of Venezuela, which wrote the present Constitution of Venezuela.
 She was elected with the second highest margin in the elections.
 She was then elected president of the Constituent Social Rights Commission and president of the Fundación del Niño, a state-funded foundation that works helping and supporting children throughout the country.

-For almost two decades, Marisabel has been working in the area of social communications, especially public relations and as editor of the social section of El Impulso, one of the most important journals in midwest Venezuela.

 Television and radio

 Rodríguez is an announcer and radio producer.
 She produced a magazine for children, "El Club de los Exploradores".
 She has anchored for television stations including Telecentro and Niños Cantores Televisión in her hometown of Barquisimeto.
-She has also produced the informative radio program "Líder en la Noticia".
+She has also produced the radio program "Líder en la Noticia".

 Personal life

 Her first marriage was to Allessandro Lanaro Pérez.

-She married Hugo Chávez Frías in 1997.
-In 2004 she and Chávez officially divorced, after 2 years of separation.
+She married Hugo Chávez in 1997.
+In 2004 she and Chávez officially divorced, after two years of separation.
 In 2007, she publicly denounced the constitutional reforms proposed by Chávez.

-She divorced her third husband in 2009, Félix Lisandro García, a tennis instructor.
+She divorced her third husband, tennis instructor Félix Lisandro García, in 2009.

-She has two children: Raúl Alfonzo Ramírez Rodríguez (1990), with César Antonio Ramírez Vidal (1960) and Rosinés Chávez Rodríguez (1997), with Hugo Rafael Chávez Frías.
+She has two children: Raúl Alfonzo Ramírez Rodríguez (1990), with César Antonio Ramírez Vidal (1960) and Rosinés Chávez Rodríguez (1997), with Hugo Chávez.
 She also has two grandchildren: Martina Ramírez Ramos, born on December 21, 2017, and Damián Ramírez Ramos, born on May 14, 2019 (Raúl's children with his wife Carla Alejandra Ramos Arráez).